Tutorial

 and bob

 First, we need to select a UTxO to spend.
-We can do this either by looking at
+We can find a UTxO by referring to the utxo

 or SnapshotConfirmed